Global weak solutions and incompressible limit to the isentropic compressible Navier-Stokes equations in the half-plane with ripped density and large initial data: Introduction

+Having these time-independent estimates at hand, we can obtain the time-independent upper bound of the density by applying Lagrangian coordinates technique used in \cite{DE97} (see Lemma $\ref{l3.5}$).
+Consequently, the proof of \textit{a priori hypothesis} is complete once the bulk viscosity is properly large (see {\it Proof of Proposition \ref{p3.1}}).
+It should be emphasized that the effective viscous flux and Desjardins-type logarithmic interpolation inequality play essential roles in our analysis.

 The rest of the paper is organized as follows.
-In the next section, we recall some known facts and elementary inequalities which will be used later.
-Section \ref{sec3} is devoted to obtaining {\it a priori} estimates, while the proof of Theorem \ref{t1.1} is given in Section \ref{sec4}.
+In the next section, we recall some known facts and elementary inequalities that will be used later.
+Section \ref{sec3} is devoted to establishing {\it a priori} estimates.
+The proofs of Theorems \ref{t1.1} and \ref{t1.2} are presented in Sections \ref{sec4} and \ref{sec5}, respectively.